 Travel Channel series FOLLOW YOUR PAST Episode 1 - Vikings and Kings

-Senior instructor with the AVK, Tyr Neilsen (56) and 3 x Norwegian Glima Champion, Andreas Sørensen (28) demonstrated Viking fighting with weapons at Borre Gilde Hall in Norway for the Travel Channel episode Vikings and Kings.
+Senior instructor with the AVK, Tyr Neilsen (57) and 3 x Norwegian Glima Champion, Andreas Sørensen (28) demonstrated Viking fighting with weapons at Borre Gilde Hall in Norway for the Travel Channel episode Vikings and Kings.

 The episode is about the exciting heritage of two midwestern brothers who discover their past is filled with Viking warriors and royalty.
 In the show, Tyr and Andreas demonstrate armed and unarmed Glima to the brothers, quickly teach some basics, then let the brothers fight each other using the Viking combat techniques they had learned.

-This episode aired on the Travel Channel, March 21, 2016.
+This episode first aired on the Travel Channel in 2016.

 ''Viking-age wrestling is becoming increasingly popular as a martial art or recreational sport''

 Article written by M. Michael Brady for the 'Norwegian American Weekly' about for the Glima.

 Photo: Egil Scott Synnestvedt / courtesy of Norwegian Glima Association